Mhopkinsinc/NHL94SNESVault/.github/ISSUE_TEMPLATE/port-a-gens-hack-request.md

 ---

 # User story
 Update text with the gens hack you would like ported to snes.
-If possible include and links to forum posts on the available hack.
+If possible include any links to forum posts on the available hack.

 # Possible Solution
 - [ ] Identify the code that may resolve / fix the issue